 More generally, these results suggest that policy makers should take the impact that cognitive impediments can have on economic outcomes seriously.
-If the effect of cognitive function on productivity is as large as it seems to be, then policies and environments that tax the poor's cognitive resources may have serious economic costs.
+If stimuli that impair cognitive function can in turn substantially affect productivity, then policies and environments that tax the poor's cognitive resources may have serious economic costs.
 Moreover, if individuals' apparent lack of awareness of the impact of noise generalizes to other impediments, this suggests the potential for significant inefficiencies.
 Future research should provide estimates of these costs and how policies can be designed that account for these cognitive constraints.